hackdaymanifesto/site/index.markdown

 ### API Keys

-If an API requires an key to use it, then make sure that someone is on site and able to authorize the requests quickly, and with as little fuss as possible.
+If an API requires a key to use it, then make sure that someone is on site and able to authorize the requests quickly, and with as little fuss as possible.

 ### Licensing